RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 }
 ```

-The relevant code from the  [JwtHelper class dependency](https://github.com/RickStrahl/Westwind.AspNetCore/blob/master/Westwind.AspNetCore/Security/JwtHelper.cs) to create the token and extract a string from it:
+I'm using a `JWTHelper class` to actually generate a token so I don't have to remember this repetitive 'ceremony' in each application from the  [JwtHelper class dependency](https://github.com/RickStrahl/Westwind.AspNetCore/blob/master/Westwind.AspNetCore/Security/JwtHelper.cs).
+The code creates the token and extracts a string from it that's ready to be returned as a bearer token value.
+Here's the relevant code:

 ```cs
 public class JwtHelper